defano/digital-design/README.md

 **Updated** October 2018 with installation instructions for current tools and 64-bit Ubuntu 18.04 (Bionic Beaver).

+**Updated** January 2025 with a few updates to installation instructions.
+Note that GadgetFactory has shuttered and that the Papilio hardware is sadly no longer for sale.
+Alchitry Au (or Cu) with the SparkFun Qwiic Connect System offers a modern alternative to Papilio.
+While the general concepts described here are very much transferrable to Alchitry or other FPGA hobbyist tools, they will not work verbatim.

 ## Hardware

 No special hardware is needed to simulate circuit designs, but to fully realize your work in electronic form you'll want your own [Papilio Pro](http://papilio.cc/index.php?n=Papilio.PapilioPro) and [Papilio LogicStart Megawing](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing) development boards.
 I recommend purchasing them together as a kit [for about $100.00 online](http://store.gadgetfactory.net/logicstart-megawing-papilio-bundle/).